sanity-io/swift-sanity/README.md

 # Swift Sanity

 Code for interacting with Sanity content from Swift on iOS and macOS.
-This package is under development and may long term aim for feature parity with the [JavaScript client](https://www.sanity.io/docs/js-client), but for the time being is limited to groq queries, realtime listening and image asset url generation.
+This package is under development and may long term aim for feature parity with the [JavaScript client](https://www.sanity.io/docs/js-client), but for the time being is limited to groq queries, mutations, realtime listening and image asset url generation.

 ## Queries